 Light therapy, Photobiomodulation, LLLT, phototherapy, infrared therapy, red light therapy and so on, are different names for similar things – applying light in the 600nm-1000nm range to the body.
-Many people swear by light therapy from LEDs, while others don’t seem to notice much at all, finding better results with heat lamps or incandescents, or no results from anything.
+Many people swear by light therapy from LEDs, while others will use low level lasers.
+Whatever the light source, some people notice tremendous results, while others might not notice much at all.

 The most common reason for this discrepancy is a lack of knowledge about dose.
-To be successful, you first need to know how strong your light is (at different distances), and then how long to use it for.
+To be successful with light therapy, you first need to know how strong your light is (at different distances), and then how long to use it for.

 How can I know the strength of my light?